 Scoops and investigations into underhand mining, hedge fund dealings and other financial scams provided meat for Neil’s books.
 In particular, Neil’s knowledge and insight on Russia’s role in the metals, diamonds and mining market s helped him devise the plots of Trader Jack- The Story of Jack Miner and Jack of Diamonds .
 More information can be found on Neil’s author pages on Amazon.co.uk and Amazon.com

-Illustrating his love of nature and imagination, Neil’s other book is very different.
+Illustrating Neil’s love of nature, his novel for older children is very different.
 Butterfly Battle- The Story of the Great Insect War was relaunched in 2015 to commemorate the 200th anniversary of the Battle of Waterloo.
 The opening scene is a computer game on the battle.
 The anti-war fantasy is for children aged 8 to 12.
 The book received brilliant reviews from publications, teachers, parents and children.
 Besides promoting conservation and delving into the mystery of life and death, Butterfly Battle teaches boys and girls planning and strategy.